Fairport schools prepare for full 5-day reopening

 FAIRPORT, N.Y.
 (WROC) — Fairport Schools are taking the next steps to fully reopen next Monday.

-Full in-person instruction will begin 5 days a week for students in grades K throught 6 only —in accordance with the state’s newest reopening guidance.
-Grades 7 through 12 will remain hybrid for now due to the high infection rate in Monroe County.
+Full in-person instruction will begin five days a week for students in grades Kindergarten through 6th only — in accordance with the state’s newest reopening guidance.
+Grades 7th through 12th will remain hybrid for now due to the high infection rate in Monroe County.

 The board of education held a special meeting Tuesday night to break down the reopening process ahead.